gui1612/FEUP-PRI/09_entity_oriented_search.md

 #### What is entity-oriented search?
 What is necessary to implement it?

+- Entity-Oriented Search is the search paradigm of organizing and accessing information centered around entities, and their attributed and relationships.

 Entity-oriented search focuses on retrieving information about specific entities (such as people, places, or organizations) rather than general keyword-based results.
 To implement it, a system needs:

 - **Entity Recognition:** Robust algorithms for identifying and categorizing entities within documents.